 By contrast, an Agile transformation is anything but easy.
 It's disruptive, disturbing and potentially very disappointing.
 It will take a long-term investment to change ingrained ways of thinking and working, and the company culture.
 And it is going to take some time.

 Why does Agile transformation take so much and cost so much, especially compared to an Agile adoption?
 Here are a couple of reasons:

 - The Scope is Everyone.
-While a process change may be limited to a few teams, an agile transformation could involve everyone in the organization.
+While a process change may be limited to a few teams, an Agile transformation could involve everyone in the organization.
 Departments could be created or eliminated to create the right teams.
-Training may be required on problem solving, teamwork, facilitation and collaboration skills.
+Training may be required for problem solving, teamwork, facilitation, and collaboration skills.
 No job would be unaffected.

 - New Habits vs. a New Way of Thinking.
-Agile adoption could change the ways team work, but a true agile transformation forces you to transcend habits and change the way we think.
+Agile adoption could change the ways teams work, but a true Agile transformation forces you to transcend habits and change the way we think.
 We need to adopt a mindset for Agile and lean.
 We need to see our work differently.

 - Desire to Control vs Desire to Unleash.
 Adopting Agile at the team level generally doesn't change the power structure in the organization.
 Transforming to Agile will disrupt the power and control in the organization.
 Leaders become servant leaders who serve the organization.
 In the process, we unleash people and teams to do their very best work.

 This post has been primarily about the costs involved in Agile Transformation.
 In an upcoming blog, I’ll explore the benefits.

 Have you been through an Agile adoption or transformation?
 I’d love to hear your feedback.